Considerations before you install

 To save time and confusion, here are some things to consider before you begin your Google Tag Manager implementation.

 Have a strategy that will help to ensure that if someone leaves your organization and their account credentials are terminated, the organization will maintain access to your Tag Manager account.
-Some organizations delegate administrator roles to multiple users.
+Some organizations delegate to multiple users.
 Others create a dedicated master Google account just for Tag Manager administration for their organization.
 Choose the system that works best for you.

 Set up one Tag Manager account per organization.
 The organization for which the tags will be managed should create the Tag Manager account.
 For example, if an agency manages tags on behalf of your company, then your company should create the Tag Manager account and add the agency's Google account as a user.